mstorath/CSSD/README.md

 This is a reference implementation in Matlab for the algorithms described in the paper

-**M. Storath, A. Weinmann, "Smoothing splines for discontinuous signals", to appear in Journal of Computational and Graphical Statistics, 2023, [[Preprint]( https://doi.org/10.48550/arXiv.2211.12785)]**
+**M. Storath, A. Weinmann, "Smoothing splines for discontinuous signals", Journal of Computational and Graphical Statistics, 2023, [[Preprint]( https://doi.org/10.48550/arXiv.2211.12785)]**

 ## Overview of main functionalities